 Set to award more than $120,000 in cash prizes, the 2015 Heartland Film Festival (Oct.
 16-25, 2015) has opened its call for entries period to independent filmmakers from around the world.
 Continue reading about the 2015 Heartland FIlm Festival.

-The Heartland Film Festival has earned the special designation of being a qualifying festival for the Annual Academy Awards® within the Short Films category.
+Recently, the Heartland International Film Festival expanded to an all-new shorts fest, Indy Shorts International Film Festival (July 26-29, 2018), which has earned the special designation of being a qualifying festival for the Annual Academy Awards® within the Short Films category.

 2014 HFF in October